You need to

 authorize the purchase at the very last step in your checkout.
 Multi-step checkouts typically have a separated step for selecting the payment method (eg Klarna) and approving the purchase.
 In the payment selection step we suggest to render the Klarna widget.
 When the customer has proceeded to the order review page and decided to complete the purchase you should use our standard flow with an

 authorize call to get approval for the purchase.

-In a multi-step checkout, your customer can change any order details after the payment step (for example, on an order review page).
-If you have a multi-step checkout and your customer selects Pay now as the payment method, you need to finalize an authorization.
-With Pay now, the funds transfer happens after your customer clicks the Buy button at the end of the purchase.
+In a multi-step checkout, your customer can change any order details after the payment selection step (for example, on an order review page).
+If you have a multi-step checkout and you

 During the authorization step, call